Performance Marketing

 Are paid tools better than free lead generation software?

 As with any technology, paid lead generation software generally offers more features for more users than any free option.
 Paid lead generation tools may also include more customization options and a larger list of potential leads to target.
 Paid software probably will also provide more in-depth analytics, detailed lead targeting, and improved lead-nurturing options.
-However, if your business has limited or no budget, a free lead generation tool is better than none.
+However, if your team has limited or no budget, a free lead generation tool is better than none.

 What is the most effective lead generation tool for small businesses?